gitacoco/major_studio/P1_Quantitative_data/README.md

 **Sep 23 Prototype 2**
 ![Image of dataset](./mockup2.png)

-Based on Prototype 1, I added a collapsed view for the landing page, which enable people to get macro understanding of extinct avian species.
-For example, people could sort them by the extinct time, the first sighting time, the initials or more complex taxonomy.
+Based on Prototype 1, I added a collapsed view for the landing page, which enable people to get macro understanding of extinct avian species, to perceive the information through another visual representation and interactivity.
+Ideally, people could sort them by the extinct time, the first sighting time, the initials or more complex taxonomy.

 **Oct 1 Prototype 3**
 ![Image of dataset](./mockup3.png)